OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 Policy Special Conditions
 #########################

 Policy special conditions are financial structures that apply to only a subset of locations within a policy.
 They apply after all location terms, but before any blanket policy terms or layer terms.
-As well as the financial fields for conditions which begin with 'Cond' and follow the same field name convention as for location and policy terms, there are the following key fields:
+As well as the deductibles and limits for conditions which begin with 'Cond' and follow the same field name convention as for location and policy terms, there are the following required fields:

 In the OED location and account file: